-Well, in the words of Mary Poppins, I am perfectly perfect in every way*.
-But I happen to know a lot of copywriters, and I also happen to know that they are not quite as perfectly perfect.
+In the words of Mary Poppins, I am perfectly perfect in every way.* But I happen to know a lot of copywriters, and I also happen to know that they are not quite as perfectly perfect.

-The names have been withheld, but the situations are real: Here are the biggest dirty secrets from copywriters I’ve been able to unearth.
+The names have been withheld, but the situations are real.
+Here are the biggest dirty secrets from copywriters I’ve been able to unearth.

-Why this is bad: It’s pretty simple really.
+Why this is bad: It’s simple.
 If you don’t invoice your clients, you don’t get paid.
 Make invoicing a habit as soon as you get final approval from your client.

 Why this is bad: The government isn’t exactly flexible.
 They’re going to want that money, whether you’ve got it on you or not.
 Be sure to set aside a portion of every freelance check you get to put toward your taxes.
 (And be sure to consult an accountant if you don’t know what you’re doing at all.)

 Why this is bad: It’s going to catch up with you real fast.
 Sure, you might do great work under pressure, but forgetting about deadlines is a recipe for huge trouble.
 You can pull an all-nighter…as long as you remember the deadline in time.
 Keep track of your deadlines and the work you need to do.
 Otherwise, frankly, you’re veering toward unprofessional territory.

 Pretty bad, right?
 Well, here are some really bad ones.

 Why this is so bad: Well, basically, it’s fraud.
 Your portfolio is like your resume, and you’re misrepresenting something in your portfolio.
 If the work is good, it doesn’t matter if it’s spec or not.
 Mark all of your spec work as such.

-“I had a client that I started doing work with.
-We were maybe a half of the way through the project when I got an offer from someone I wanted to work with more.
+5. “I had a client that I started doing work with.
+We were maybe a halfway through the project when I got an offer from someone I wanted to work with more.
 I lied to the first client and told him my mother had died, and I would be unable to complete the project.
 I also invoiced for the work I’d already done.”

-Why this is so bad: Freelancers are already on the IRS’ radar.
+Why this is so bad: Freelancers are already on the IRS’s radar.
 (Mostly because people pull stuff like this.)
 If you try to put something past them, you’re going to get yourself audited.
 Maybe not today, maybe not tomorrow, but very likely someday.
 And it ain’t gonna be pretty.

-So yeah…pretty terrible right?
+So, yeah…pretty terrible, right?
 But let these dirty secrets be a lesson to you.
 After all, the person you’re going to hurt most by doing these things is yourself.
 Be a good, upstanding, professional copywriter and you’ll be much happier in the long run.

-Your turn!
 Have you heard of (or do you have) any dirty secrets to share about your copywriting career?
 Let us know in the comments below!

 (*Not even remotely accurate.)